takeda/nix-cde/README.md

 also assumed knowing well how Nix works), often tweaking things as I learned more about it.
 That also created a lot of boilerplate that I had to copy from project to project, and if I learned something new I had to update it everywhere.
-_Nix-CDE's_ goal is to abstract all that boiler plate away.
+_Nix-CDE's_ goal is to abstract all that boilerplate away.

 ## Example